silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo pacman -S opencl-headers opencl-clhpp lib32-mesa-vdpau lib32-libva-mesa-driver

-# Reboot for changes to take effect,use the X11 don't use Wayland under KDE or any other DE,especially for NVIDIA cards!:
+# Reboot for changes to take effect,use the X11 don't use Wayland under KDE Plasma or any other DE,especially for NVIDIA cards!:

 * sudo reboot

+# To disable screen tearing in games,login as root:

+* In Nvidia Settings set Force Composition Pipeline

+# Run this to improve perdormance:

+* sudo nvidia-xconfig

 # 7. Back to the terminal to install a bunch of pacakges and dependencies for multimedia audio/video decoding/encoding with 32bit support: